ros-navigation/docs.nav2.org/docs/getting_started/navigation_concepts/behavior_trees.md

 At this point, we can march through the behavior tree to navigate.

 One reason this library is used is its ability to load subtrees.
 This means that the Nav2 behavior tree can be loaded into another higher-level BT to use this project as node plugin.
-An example would be in soccer play, using the Nav2 behavior tree as the “go to ball” node with a ball detection as part of a larger task.
+An example would be in soccer play, using the Nav2 behavior tree as the "go to ball" node with a ball detection as part of a larger task.
 Additionally, we supply a `NavigateToPoseAction` plugin (among others) for BT so the Nav2 stack can be called from a client application through the usual action interface.

 Other systems could be used to design complex autonomous behavior, namely Hierarchical FSMs (HFSM).